 Wellness & Peer Assistance in Washington State

-This is the 7th anniversary of the AANA Wellness Initiative, which began as a memorial to Past President Jan Stewart, CRNA, ARNP.
+The AANA Wellness Initiative launched in 2004 as a memorial to Past President Jan Stewart, CRNA, ARNP.
 It has become an outstanding success assisting AANA members in dealing with alcohol and chemical dependency issues.
 The Peer Assistance Committee has been asked by a number of WANA members about services and options offered to our membership by our state association and Washington State.
 Fortunately, WANA has had an active Peer Assistance Committee for several decades and has worked closely with the Washington Health Professional Services (WHPS), a confidential program that provides a protected environment for treating the disease of chemical dependency.

 Washington State nurses are fortunate that the state legislature authorized the Washington State Nursing Care Quality Assurance Commission (NQAC) to provide nurses an alternative to discipline for cases of chemical dependency.
 The "alternative" is diversion to a state-approved chemical dependency program.
 This is where WHPS steps in to help the chemically dependent professional.
 This individual has several options, while still protecting the RN/ARNP license: